Elspeth Barker: Career

 Barker edited Loss, an anthology about bereavement, published in 1997.
 Her reviews and essays appeared in a 2012 collection, Dog Days.
 Another collection, Notes from the Henhouse: On Marrying a Poet, Raising Children and Chickens, and Writing, was published posthumously in 2024.

 Personal life and death

 Her first husband was the poet George Barker, with whom she had five children, including the novelist Raffaella Barker.
 In 2007, she married the writer Bill Troop.
 Her portrait was painted by UK artist Terence McKenna.

-Barker died at her home in Aylsham on 21 April 2022, aged 81, from health issues following a stroke.
+Barker died at a care home in Aylsham, on 21 April 2022, aged 81, from health issues following a stroke.